Google AdsMarch 2026 · 7 min read

 What does a realistic Google Ads budget look like for a small business?

-The most common question I get from Swiss SMB owners is: "how much do I need to spend?"
-The honest answer is that it depends on three things — your industry's average CPC, your target geographic area, and how quickly you need results.
+The most common question I get from Swiss SMB owners is simple: how much do I actually need to spend?
+The honest answer depends on three things, your average CPC, your target geography, and how fast you need the account to produce usable data.
+In practice, the biggest mistake is not underestimating ambition.
+It is underestimating how much data the account needs before decisions stop being guesswork.

-Here is a practical budget framework based on what I see across DACH accounts:
+Here is a practical budget framework based on what I see across DACH accounts.
+Treat it as a planning model, not a promise.

 CHF 300-50050-100 clicks/mo (low-CPC industries only)Restaurants, retail - testing phase only2-5 (inconsistent)